 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Baby's nail.
-Coloured scanning electron micrograph (SEM) of a section through a baby's nail.
+Coloured scanning electron micrograph (SEM) of a freeze-fractured baby's nail.
 Nails are keratinised structures (they contain the protein keratin) made up of dead tissue bound together to form a hard, protective structure on the tips of the fingers and toes.
 The growth of a fingernail is similar to that of a hair, another keratinised structure that grows on a human body.
-Nails form a layered structure, with the bottom layer attached to the skin.
-Several layers are seen here.

 Model release not required.
 Property release not required.